mlong505/DLFinalProject/bunnell-tools-to-stay-organized.md

 Both of these tools bring value beyond the development space.
 They create platforms to stay organized, which is incredibly important to maintaining an efficient development process.

-Below, I've included a screenshot of the Trello interface and a link to more information about its functionaly.
+Below, I've included a screenshot of the Trello interface and a link to learn more about its functionality.

 http://lifehacker.com/how-to-use-trello-to-organize-your-entire-life-1683821040